Dept. Electrical and Computer Engineering

 Meeting all these expectations will result in an S grade.
 Not meeting even any one of of these requirements will result in a grade of U. This is a required ECE class and you are required to get an S in it in order to graduate.

-- Homework Assignments: All 5 homework assigments are listed below.
+- Homework Assignments: All 5 homework assigments (ECE 3080) or 6 assignments (ECE 7080) are listed below.
 The assignments and their due dates are listed (in each case, the due date/time is the start of class time on the indicated day).

 Low quality solutions will not be accepted-you will be asked to redo/improve those and resubmit for regrading--this is a "mastery course" you are required to do well in everything in order to pass.
 All solutions to homework problems must be typed and submitted electronically to Carmen.

 - Final Project: It is highly recommended that you form your design team and start on the project in the first few weeks of class, ideally the first week.
-It is your responsibility to find team members, and each team must have between 2 and 4 members (no more, no less).
+It is your responsibility to find team members (3080 people with 3080 people, and 7080 people with 7080 people only), and each team must have between 2 and 4 members (no more, no less).
 You should aim at keeping the response to the final project less than 10 typed pages, but it will certainly be more than 5 pages.
 Solutions to the final project must be typed and submitted electronically to Carmen.
 Click here to see the details for this year's project: Final Project

 - Academic Misconduct Will Not Be Tolerated: Cheating in an Ethics Class is Clearly Unethical!:

 - It is assumed that before you take this class you already understand the meaning of "academic misconduct."
-If you have any doubts, or need clarification (e.g., since you are from another country), academic misconduct is discussed in Lecture 11, and OSU policy on student conduct is here: http://studentaffairs.osu.edu/csc/
+If you have any doubts, or need clarification (e.g., since you are from another country), academic misconduct is discussed in Lecture 11, and you can also see the OSU policy on student conduct

 - No cheating on attendance sheets is allowed (if someone asks you to, tell them no)

 - Policy on Working on Assignments, Final Project, and Final Exam Together: You may talk to anyone about the solutions to the homework problems, but you must turn in what is ENTIRELY your own typed solutions to all homework asssignments (e.g., no sharing of solutions between students of any type is acceptable, including sharing electronic solutions).
-I think you would be surprised at how east it is for the TA to catch cheating on assignments, in spite of the size of the class.
+I think you would be surprised at how easy it is for the TA to catch cheating on assignments, in spite of the size of the class.
 For the final project you may work on a team and what you turn in must be written/typed ENTIRELY only by the team members.
-The final exam is to be taken entirely on your own with no discussions with anyone (I understand that it will be easier to cheat on the final exam, e.g., by letting someone else take it for you; however, the final exam is not that difficult, is a good reflective learning experience, and clearly you should be ethical even if not monitored).

-- If you are caught, and there is clear evidence (e.g, written, witnessed by another student, or as found by the TA), your case will be taken to the OSU Committee on Academic Misconduct (they judge and assign punishment).
+- If you are caught, and there is clear evidence (e.g, written, witnessed by another student, or as found by the TA), your case will be taken to the OSU Committee on Academic Misconduct (they judge and assign any punishment, not Prof. Passino).

 Teaching Assistant: The teaching assistant (TA) will take attendance and grade all assignments (all questions about grading are to be directed to him).
 The TA is:

-- Alejandro J. Piña Ortega <email@example.com>, TA Office hours: By appointment via Email to the TA
+- Veronica Badescu email@example.com, TA Office hours: By appointment via Email to the TA

 Lecture Topics, Slides, and Homework Assignments (by Lecture #, not Week #):